Evolution of networks with multiple junctions

 also satisfy $\SS^\mu_\tt \to P$, as $\tt\to 0$, for any $\mu>0$, since $P$ is invariant under rescalings.
 Thus, supposing that the flow $\SS_t$ is unique in some ``appropriate class'' with initial condition $P$, we obtain that $T =+\infty$ and $\SS_t=\SS^\mu_t$, for any $\mu,t>0$.
 This is like to say that $\SS_t = \sqrt{2t}\,\SS_{1/2}$, that is, $\SS_t$ is a self--similarly expanding curvature flow of regular networks, for $t\in(0,+\infty)$ and $P$ is its generator.
 As we said, the family of distinct (common) asymptotic halflines of all $\SS_t$ coincides with the family of halflines of $P$.

-\begin{rem} Notice that the generator of a self--similarly expanding curvature flow of networks is uniquely defined, while, for a network $P$ composed by a finite number of halflines for the origin, there could be several self--similarly expanding curvature flows of regular networks having $P$ as generator (see Figure~\ref{nonuniqexp}).
+\begin{rem} Notice that the generator of a self--similarly expanding curvature flow of networks is uniquely defined, while, for a network $P$ composed of a finite number of halflines for the origin, there could be several self--similarly expanding curvature flows of regular networks having $P$ as a generator, as in the following figure.

 \end{rem}